spackows/CASCON-2019_NLP-workshops/2020-replay/Instructions.md

 ### Part 2
-Create a project in Watson Studio from the sample project.
+Create a project in Watson Studio.

 <ol>
 <!-- step -->